rmcrackan/Libation/README.md

 ### Searches

 Libation's advanced searching is built on the powerful Lucene search engine.
 Simple searches are effortless and powerful searches are simple.
+To search, just type and click Filter or press enter

 * Type anything in the search box to search common fields: title, authors, narrators, and the book's audible id
 * Use Lucene's "Query Parser Syntax" for advanced searching.